UtkarshTrivedi2934/Payment-Gateway-Integration/README.md

 # Payment-Gateway-Integration

-This is a simple dynamic website made for test payment for taking donations for the poor and needy.
+This is a simple dynamic website made for taking test payment during my internship programme under The Sparks Foundation.